US DOT ‘Hours of Service’ Rule Prevents Truck Accidents

 Virtually every product manufactured in the United States is transported by a truck at some stage.
 Trucks are an important cog in the country’s economic wheel.
 Portland truck accident lawyers know that trucks are also, simply because of their sheer size and weight, very dangerous objects and especially when the driver is tired.
 A 2006 federal study found that the number one cause of accidents involving trucks is driver fatigue.

 In December, 2011, the U.S. Department of Transportation (DOT) announced a new law dealing with the safety issues surrounding driver fatigue.
 The new rules will incorporate the very latest technology to ensure truck drivers can get the rest they need to operate safely.
 The regulation replaces existing hours-of-service (HOS) requirements for commercial truck drivers.
-Our Portland truck accident lawyers support these new rules and hope they will help prevent serious injuries in truck accidents.
+Our truck accident lawyers in Portland support these new rules and hope they will help prevent serious injuries in truck accidents.
 Before the new regulations were introduced, the FMCSA held six “listening” sessions right across the country.
 Truck drivers and trucking company owners were invited to have their say on HOS requirements, as were safety advocates, law enforcement agencies and the general public.
 These sessions were streamed live via webcast to allow as many people as possible to participate in the development of the new rules.

 New Rules Should Help Drivers Stay Rested